 Attach clean, purged gauges to the suction service port on the compressor.
 This is the blue gauge.
 Pressurize the system with R-12.
 Check for leaks.
-Do this before evacuation with a vacuum pump.
+(Refer to the text following.)
 Do not rely on a vacuum leak check.
+Perform a careful pressure leak check.